Shiwan-Fang/recipe-app-api/notes/4_Create_user_model.md

 # Create User Model
 **Section Summary**
 - Create a custom user model
-- Configure Django to user it
+- Configure Django to use it
 - Handle normalising email
 - Handle encrypting passwords

+## Create Initial User Model
-## The Django user model overview
+### The Django user model overview
 Django web applications access and manage data through Python objects referred to as models.
 Models define the structure of stored data, including the field types and possibly also their maximum size, default values, selection list options, help text for documentation, label text for forms, etc. The definition of the model is independent of the underlying database — you can choose one of several as part of your project settings.
 Once you've chosen what database you want to use, you don't need to talk to it directly at all — you just write your model structure and other code, and Django handles all the dirty work of communicating with the database for you.

 **Django authentication**
 - build in suthentication system
 - framework for basic features: regisgration, login, auth
 - integrates with Django admin

 **Django user model**
 - A model in Django is a Python class that defines the structure of a database table.